-8.2. mDNS Link Discontinue
+8.2. mDNS Link Data Discontinue

-The mDNS Link Discontinue TLV is used by Clients to unsubscribe to mDNS messages on the specified multicast link.
+The mDNS Link Data Discontinue TLV is used by Clients to unsubscribe to mDNS messages on the specified multicast link.
 DSO-TYPE is TBD-D. DSO-LENGTH is always 5.
-DSO-DATA is the 8-bit address family followed by the 32-bit link identifier, in network byte order, as described in Section 9.
+DSO-DATA is the 8-bit address family followed by the 32-bit link identifier, a 32-bit unsigned integer in network (big endian) byte order, as described in Section 9.

-The mDNS Link Discontinue TLV can only be used as a primary TLV, and is not acknowledged.
+The mDNS Link Data Discontinue TLV can only be used as a DSO unidirectional message TLV, and is not acknowledged.

-At most one mDNS Link Discontinue TLV may appear in a DSO message.
-To unsubscribe from multiple links, multiple separate DSO messages are sent, each containing a single mDNS Link Discontinue TLV.
+At most one mDNS Link Data Discontinue TLV may appear in a DSO message.
+To unsubscribe from multiple links, multiple separate DSO messages are sent, each containing a single mDNS Link Data Discontinue TLV.